 In this multi-part series, we will discuss various details and stories from Apollo Missions.
 In this article, we start will Apollo Missions from Apollo 1 to Apollo 7.

 Apollo ran from 1961 to 1972, with the first crewed flight in 1968.
-There is slight confusion regards to the naming and numbering of the missions, because one of the missions end up taking lives of crew in an accident and was re-named as Apollo 1 in respect of the crew who lost their lives.
+There is a slight confusion regards to the naming and numbering of the missions because one of the missions end up taking the lives of the crew in an accident and was re-named as Apollo 1 in respect of the crew who lost their lives.

 The sequence of Apollo Flights in order of their launch/planned dates will be